Stefano Sandrone

-Stefano Sandrone (1988) is an Italian neuroscientist and a Senior Teaching Fellow at Imperial College London.
+Stefano Sandrone (born 1988) is an Italian neuroscientist, an educationalist and a principal teaching fellow at Imperial College London.

 Life and works

-Stefano Sandrone was born in Canelli, Italy, on the 1st of February 1988, and obtained a Ph.D. in Neuroscience at King’s College London, United Kingdom, where he started his career as a Teaching Fellow.
-In 2014 he was selected as a young scientist for the 64th Lindau Nobel Laureate Meeting in Physiology or Medicine, which was attended by 37 Nobel Laureates, and appeared in Wired magazine’s list of the ‘most promising Italians under 35’.
+Stefano Sandrone was born in Canelli, Italy, on 1 February 1988, and obtained a Ph.D. in Neuroscience at King's College London, United Kingdom, where he started his career as a teaching fellow.
+In 2014 he was selected as a young scientist for the 64th Lindau Nobel Laureate Meeting in Physiology or Medicine, which was attended by 37 Nobel Laureates, and appeared in Wired magazine's list of the 'most promising Italians under 35’.

 In 2015 he co-authored the book entitled Brain Renaissance, and, for this, he won the biennial Award for Outstanding Book in the History of the Neurosciences presented by the International Society for the History of the Neurosciences.
 He also appeared as a contributor to the 41st edition of the Gray's Anatomy.

-In 2016 Sandrone was awarded the H. Richard Tyler Award presented by the American Academy of Neurology, which is the world’s largest association of neurologists,.
+In 2016 Sandrone was awarded the H. Richard Tyler Award presented by the American Academy of Neurology, which is the world's largest association of neurologists.
 In 2017 he was elected as Vice Chair of the History of Neurology Section within the same Academy, thus becoming the youngest Vice Chair at the American Academy of Neurology.
 In the same year he was also recognised as a Fellow of the Higher Education Academy.

 In 2018 Sandrone was nominated as one of the eleven experts under 40 within the Health Research Section and the Section for the evaluation of health research projects presented by researchers under 40 at the Comitato Tecnico Sanitario, Italian Minister of Health.